geerteltink/geert.elt.ink/cksx00h1z0ohxn1s12ybvhzqb.md

 Click apply.

-Now if you select your PHPUnit run/debug configuration on the top right and click that green run button you tests are started.
-If you click the `Run with coverage` button you can see the code coverage metrics if you enable them with `Tools -> Show Code Coverage Data`.
+Now, if you select your PHPUnit run/debug configuration on the top right and click that green run button, the tests are started.
+If you click the `Run with coverage` button, you can see the code coverage metrics if you enable them with `Tools -> Show Code Coverage Data`.

 Enjoy.
 I know I will now.